adfresca/sdk-ios/README.md

   [[AdFrescaView shardAdView] logPurchase:purchase];
 }

-- (void)didFailToPurchaseVirtualItem {
+- (void)didFailToPurchaseSoftItem {
   [[AdFrescaView shardAdView] cancelPromotionPurchase];
 }
 ```

-For more details of AFPurchase object with the virtual item, check the table below.
-You don't need to set transactionReceiptData property in the virtual item tracking.
+For more details of AFPurchase object with the soft currency item, check the table below.
+You don't need to set transactionReceiptData property in the soft currency item tracking.

 Method | Description
 ------------ | ------------- | ------------
 itemId(string) | Set the unique identifier of your item.
 This value may not be different per the os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
 Our service can distinguish each item by this value.
-currencyCode(string) | Set the item's virtual currency code. (ex: 'gold', 'gas')
+currencyCode(string) | Set the item's soft currency code. (ex: 'gold', 'gas')
 price(double) | Set the item price.
 You may get this value from your server. (ex: 100 of gold)
 purchaseDate(date) | Set the date of purchase.
 If you set nil value, it will be automatically recorded by our SDK and server.
 Please don't use local time of the user's device.
-transactionReceiptData(nsdata) | Set nil for AFPurchaseTypeVirtualItem
+transactionReceiptData(nsdata) | Set nil for AFPurchaseTypeSoftItem

 #### IAP Troubleshooting